Immigration

 MDM Legal, pllc has helped victims of crime and victims of domestic violence or spousal abuse and their children enter or stay in the United States on a U visa, if victims are helpful to law enforcement in the investigation or prosecution of a crime.
 U visas are temporary, non-immigrant visas, but if eligible, we can help you get a “Green Card” through an adjustment of status.
 A Green Card allows you to live and work in the U.S. on a more permanent basis.

-Victims of crimes outlined in the the Violence Against Women Act (VAWA) may be able to obtain Lawful Permanent Resident (LPR) status without the additional step of an adjustment of status proceeding.
+Victims of crimes outlined in the Violence Against Women Act (VAWA) may be able to obtain Lawful Permanent Resident (LPR) status without the additional step of an adjustment of status proceeding.
 Contact our experienced team today to schedule a consultation.

 A Green Card holder who marries a U.S. citizen can apply for citizenship through naturalization after three (3) years of marriage.
 If you are currently married to a U.S. Citizen or if you are a U.S. Citizen married to a Green Card holder, reach out to our office for help with the naturalization process for you or your spouse.